Title

 Buried: Elmwood Cemetery, New Brunswick, New Jersey

 Born in Milford, New Jersey, Ludlow moved as a child to New Brunswick, where he lived for the rest of his life.
+Both his father and his grandfather were active Democrats.
 Ludlow graduated from Rutgers University in 1850.
-A lawyer for the powerful Pennsylvania Railroad, he soon entered politics in New Jersey and was elected as a Democrat to the New Jersey Senate in 1876 and was chosen as Senate President in 1878.
+He was married, Mary, and had two sons.
+A lawyer for the powerful Pennsylvania Railroad, he soon entered politics himself and was elected as a Democrat to the New Jersey Senate in 1876 and was chosen as Senate President in 1878.

 TOP of PAGE